- Pets and Animals

 Here's Where It Get Confusing

-It’s so easy to put the tag in an envelope and chip-clip it to the side of your refrigerator.
+It’s so easy to put the tags in an envelope and attach it to the side of your refrigerator.

 And while you’re at it, here’s some more information you should put in that envelope.

 There are a number of things your veterinarian or a poison control center will ask you, and the answers probably won't be at your fingertips...unless, that is, you put them in an envelope and attach it to the refrigerator.

 What The Veterinarian or Poison Control Center Will Need To Know

 In an emergency, one's thinking isn't always clear.
 Facts that we know like the back of our hand suddenly evade us.

 Keep the following information in the envelope and on the refrigerator with the plant tags:

 - Your dog’s breed, age, sex and weight